-- first message (alert)

-- a satellite SAR image, showing an indication of a possible pollution connected to a possible source

-- AIS data of the possible source - an aircraft SLAR detection, showing similar information as the satellite SAR - a visual observation (BAOAC) and volume assessment - sensor data supporting the SLAR, such as UV; IR or FLIR and or visual observation - oblique and/or downward looking (still) photographs - an oral statement by a person on board the source - a sample of the pollution and the consequent analysis - the report by the Port State Control authority - an official statement or witness statement by any other authority or someone from the public.
+- first message (alert) - a satellite SAR image e.g. through Clean Sea Net service, showing an indication of a possible pollution connected to a possible source - AIS data of the possible source - an aircraft SLAR detection, showing similar information as the satellite SAR - a visual observation (BAOAC) and volume assessment - sensor data supporting the SLAR, such as UV; IR or FLIR and or visual observation - oblique and/or downward looking (still) photographs - an oral statement by a person on board the source - a sample of the pollution and the consequent analysis - the report by the Port State Control authority - an official statement or witness statement by any other authority or someone from the public.